apple/swift-metrics/Sources/CoreMetrics/Docs.docc/Proposals/SMT-0001-task-local-metrics-factory.md

 extension MetricsSystem {
     /// Accesses the current factory for the task-local context.
     ///
-    /// Returns the task-local factory if one is bound via `withMetricsFactory(changingFactory:)`, otherwise returns
+    /// Returns the task-local factory if one is bound via `withMetricsFactory(_:)`, otherwise returns
     /// the global factory.
 This is useful for passing the current factory to APIs that expect an explicit factory
     /// parameter.
     ///